Cussa/fvtt-true-d6/README.md

 An **OFFICIAL** Foundry implementation for the TRUE-d6 System!

+> [!WARNING]
+> ## 🚧 System Under Development
+>
+> **Important Notice:** This system is currently in active development.
+Consider the current releases as "beta", which implies that breaking changes may occur.
+While I strive to minimize disruptions, they are sometimes unavoidable.
+For instance, recent issues, both open and resolved, have prompted significant structural adjustments planned for Version 0.0.5.
+>
+> Please use the system with this in mind, understanding that changes are ongoing, particularly as I develop the Kogarashi premium module, the system's first real-world application.
+Your patience and feedback are greatly appreciated as we work towards refining and stabilizing the system.

 ![TRUE-d6](assets/banner.png)

 Tabletop Roleplaying Universal Engine d6, or TRUE-d6, is a flexible and minimal TTRPG.
 Its core system is designed for fantasy settings, but it can be adapted to anything.